APCs are just extra contributions that increase your pension.

 Alternatively members age 55+ can take all their AVC fund as a lump sum payment.
 Here you take 25% of your AVC as a tax free lump sum, with the other 75% as a taxed lump sum.
 This is known as an UFPLS.
 There are some restrictions on who can receive an UFPLS but more information can be provided on request.

-To learn more and to set up AVCs visit Prudential’s website.
+To learn more, set up payments and manage your AVCs visit Prudential’s website.

 We cannot give any financial advice on investments.
 However, we do recommend members regularly review their AVCs to ensure they are performing well.
 Returns on investments depend on contributions paid, performance and investment rates, so members should know the value of their investments can go down as well as up.
 Although the Fund monitors overall performance of AVC providers, it is your responsibility to monitor your funds.